h4mdah/h4mdah/README.md

 ### Hi there 👋
-I am Hamdah, an AI student with a passion for aeroplanes and aviation ;-)
+I am Hamdah, an AI student with a passion for aviation 😉